GriffinSar/Project-Two--Trek-Quiz/README.md

 ### Unfixed Bugs

 - I have one bug that I still need to fix.
 This is related to the text and images on the shows page.
-When the user hovers over the image on the shows page that image is slightly transparent and the text is clear.
-I have found in my testing though that when the text is hovered over the image does not change to be transparent.
+When the user hovers over the image that image becomes slightly opaque and the text then is clearly visible against the image.
+I have found in my testing though that when only the text is hovered over the image does not change opacity.
 So while the text is there it is a little harder to read.
 This is not such an issue for larger screen sizes.
 But it became apparent when I was testing it on my mobile.
 I have not been able to rectify this issue but am working on finding a way.
 And will make the changes to the site once I have worked out this problem.

 # Deployment